ColdBox/coldbox-zero-to-hero/STEPS.md

 }
 ```

+* Go over file and describe the options you can have to create the schemas.
+* QB Schema Builder Docs: https://qb.ortusbooks.com/overview/schema-builder

 ### 4.10 - Run the migration up.

 ```sh
 migrate up
 ```

 Check your database, and you should see the database table.
-You can migrate up and down to test both functions.
+You can migrate `up` and `down` to test both functions.
+Go for it, tear it down: `migrate down`, and now back up: `migrate up`.

+> If all else fails: `migrate fresh` is your best bet! (https://www.forgebox.io/view/commandbox-migrations)

 ### 4.11 - Next add the following settings into your `/Application.cfc` file

+This will add the datasource to your CFML engine.
+There are other ways, but this is the easiest and portable.

 ```js
 // Application.cfc